 The first problem of mine is easily achievable since GO 1.5: we only need a GOOS environment variable and we can compile to different OS-es (see more at Dave Cheney: http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5) easily.

 The second problem is easily solvable too, just we have to start using the GOPATH variable for every GO project we have.

-I don’t really wanted to use any external dependencies, so I decided to use ‘Makefile’ – it was proven good for decades.
-(I don’t know if this applies on bigger projects, but the ones I wrote it is fairly good.)
+I don’t really want to use any external dependencies, so I decided to use ‘Makefile’ – it was proven good for decades.
+(I don’t know if this applies to bigger projects, but the ones I wrote it is fairly good.)